 Gardner Carrick

-Prior to joining the Institute, Mr. Carrick worked at the U.S. Department of Labor’s Employment and Training Administration where he served as the Communications Director, Chief Speechwriter, and Special Projects Director for the agency.
+Prior to joining the Institute, Mr. Carrick worked at the U.S. Department of Labor’s Employment and Training Administration where he served as the Chief Speechwriter, Special Projects Director, and Communications Director for the agency.
 He began his career at a consulting firm serving federal and state government clients focused on education and workforce development programs.
+He is a graduate of Carnegie Mellon University in Pittsburgh, Pennsylvania.